 This is a perfect dinner for those crave-y days when you’d rather turn to healthy comfort food than end up face down in something that will make you feel gross afterwards.
-This dish manages to be light rather than heavy, while also being creamy, and satisfying.
+These easy cheesy vegan noodles somehow manage to be light rather than heavy, while also being creamy, and satisfying.
 They also happen to be oil-free, but you wouldn’t guess!

 - Cook the pasta according to package directions.